jsdclxvi/Reforestation/README.md

-## What did one plate say to the other plate?
-Dinner is on me!
+## What concert costs only 45 cents?
+50 cent featuring Nickelback.